rushsteve1/ranni/docs/design.md

 1 + 1 #= 2
 1.0 + 2.0 #= 3.0

-#  ratio types are always written using division
+# Ratios are always written using division
 1 / 2 #= 1/2
 1 + (1/2) #= 3/2